mlabuda2/nf-tower-docs/docs/compute-envs/gke.md

       disktype: ssd
   ```

-- You can use **Custom service pod specs** to provide custom options for the compute environment pod.
+- Use **Custom service pod specs** to provide custom options for the compute environment pod.
 See above for an example.

-- You can use **Head Job CPUs** and **Head Job Memory** to specify the hardware resources allocated for the Nextflow workflow pod.
+- Use **Head Job CPUs** and **Head Job Memory** to specify the hardware resources allocated for the Nextflow workflow pod.